Academic Policies and Requirements

 A student who subsequently repeats a course at another accredited college may request to alleviate a final grade of D, F, FW or NP earned for the same class at Citrus College.
-The student must file a petition and verify the grade with an official college transcript.
+The student must file a Grade Alleviation Petition and verify the grade with an official college transcript.
 The permanent academic record shall be annotated in such a manner that all work remains legible.

 For additional information on course repetition see the Course Repeatability Rules and Course Families page or the following Administrative Procedures: